EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 # Active Jobs

-'Active Jobs' is an Open OnDemand app that shows a list of active jobs submitted via Open OnDemand.
+'Active Jobs' is an Open OnDemand app that shows a list of active jobs submitted via Open OnDemand to back-ends.

 The 'Status' in the active job table can be one of: 'Queued', 'Running', 'Hold', 'Suspend', 'Completed', 'Undetermined'.